tres-framework/docs/routing.md

 ```
 Routes may start and end with a slash.
 It does not make a difference.

-What you notice is that we make use of controllers.
-Its intent is to respond to user actions.
+What you might notice is the use of controllers.
+Its intent is to respond to
-While it's not required to make use of a controller, we recommend doing so for consistency.
+user actions.
+While it's not required to make use of a controller, it is
+recommended to do so for consistency and separation of concerns.
 ```php
 // Using lambda function.
 Route::get('/no-controller-example', function(){